 The new system will reduce the importance of coaching institutes – Sibal

 Seriously, Kapil Sibal doesn't understand the system of coaching institutes in this country.
 He fails to realize that by giving such a pivotal role to the board examinations, coaching institutes will now launch a two-pronged strategy to target both the boards and the JEE.
 All I can say is "R.I.P. to the Indian Student".

-Are we fixing something which isn't broke?
+Are we fixing something which isn't broken?

-There is an old adage – "Don't fix something which isn't broke".
-I can't say how much of that applies to the present system but I can say for sure that what Kapil Sibal is doing is not going to fix it.
+There is an old adage – "Don't fix something which isn't broken".
+I can't say how much of that applies to the present system, but I can say for sure that what Kapil Sibal is doing is not going to fix it.
 The real problem is not in the JEE itself but in the various supplementary exams conducted by the private colleges.
-After talking to various people and listening to varied opinions, what I feel is that the IIT-JEE and the AIEEE should continue as separate exams but the various multitude of exams conducted by private institutions (like BITSAT, VITEEE, SRMEEE etc.) should be banned.
+After talking to various people and listening to varied opinions, what I feel is that the IIT-JEE and the AIEEE should continue as separate exams, but the various multitude of exams conducted by private institutions (like BITSAT, VITEEE, SRMEEE etc.) should be banned.
 All of them should admit students based on just the AIEEE.
 Another thing is the state level entrance exams.
 This requires more debate and discussion on whether they should be scrapped or continued with.
 Personally, I feel that they should go on.

 Once we have just two exams (and probably an additional one at the state level), we can then think of reimagining education with an additional aptitude test.
 However, reimagining education in our country is something which we should first start from bottom up.
 First, we must reform the primary education, secondary education, the system of boards, assess the feasibility of having a common board across the country and then we can think of admission to higher education - not just to engineering but to other disciplines as well.